JelenaMF/Employee-Directory/README.md

 Meet exceeds goals that I wasn't able to complete
 - [ ] create a functioning search field that finds matches from the input in the array
-- [ ] preview button is disabled on the first employee profile
+- [x] preview button is disabled on the first employee profile
-- [ ] next button is disabled on the last employee profile
+- [x] next button is disabled on the last employee profile
-- [ ] when next button is clicked the next employee profile is displayed
+- [x] when next button is clicked the next employee profile is displayed
-- [ ] when previous button is clicked the previous employee profile is display
+- [x] when previous button is clicked the previous employee profile is display
-- [ ] changing CSS styles
+- [x] changing CSS styles changed the background color
 - [ ] add some animation (personal preference)